txpipe/tx3/docs/getting-started/basic-concepts.md

 - Transactions consume UTxOs and create new ones
 - Each UTxO can only be spent once

-## Transaction Templates
+## Tx3 Templates

-A transaction template is a pattern that describes how to construct a valid transaction.
+A transaction template in Tx3 is a pattern that describes how to construct a valid transaction.
 It includes:

 - Input requirements (which UTxOs to consume)
 - Output specifications (what new UTxOs to create)